Glossary

 A pro forma invoice comes after a quote or estimate but before the final invoice.

-A final invoice or sales invoice, is sent to a buyer confirming that a sale has occurred to request payment.
-A pro forma invoice, on the other hand, confirms that a sale will happen in the near future according to the agreed terms.
-The pro forma invoice lists the order details so that the buyer can review the final costs and verify that the terms of the sale match their understanding.
+A final invoice, or sales invoice, is sent to a buyer to confirm that a sale has occurred and to request payment.
+A pro forma invoice, on the other hand, suggests that a sale will happen in the near future according to the agreed terms.
+The pro forma invoice lists the order details so the buyer can review the final costs and verify that the terms of the sale match their understanding.

 A sales invoice should represent the final total amount due on a sale.
 Assuming that the invoice is in line with the sales agreement, the amount due is legally binding on the buyer, and the seller can also properly count the sale for accounting purposes.
-The amount on a pro forma invoice is not legally binding because it is still just an estimate, and it is the invoice that the seller's accounting team would refer to for the accounts receivable process.
+The amount on a pro forma invoice is not legally binding because it is still just an estimate.
+It is the final invoice, or sales invoice, that the seller's accounting team would refer to for the accounts receivable process.

 A credit memo is a refund on a final invoice.
-The buyer may have discovered damaged items after the final invoice was sent.
-There may also have been a clerical error in the final invoice.
+The buyer may have discovered damaged items after the final invoice was sent, for example.
+Or there may have been a clerical error in the final invoice.
 A credit memo is an amendment to an invoice that is still intended to be final.

-You would not use a credit memo with a pro forma invoice because pro forma invoices are subject to change.
-If you need to make changes to a pro forma invoice, you can just issue an updated one instead.
+You would not use a credit memo with a pro forma invoice because pro forma invoices are not legally binding and are subject to change.
+If you need to make changes to a pro forma invoice, you can simply issue an updated one.

-Pro forma invoices are sometimes referred to as preliminary invoices, but there can be other types of preliminary invoices.
+Pro forma invoices are sometimes referred to as ‘preliminary invoices,’ but there can be other types of preliminary invoices as well.
 A preliminary invoice is any invoice sent before a final invoice is posted.
-Preliminary invoices are designed to inform and seek approval for details before the official invoice is sent.

-A purchase order is the opposite of a pro forma invoice.
-A buyer sends a purchase order to formally request goods or services.
-The buyer will usually list the details of the sale, such as the price.
-Usually, the buyer will already have the seller's terms and complete the purchase order to match.
+How is a pro forma invoice different from a purchase order?
+A purchase order moves in the opposite direction.
+A buyer sends a purchase order to a seller to request goods or services.
+Usually, the buyer will already have the seller's terms and will complete the purchase order to match those terms.
 However, like a pro forma invoice, either party might make changes to a purchase order before shipment.

 A seller generally sends a pro forma invoice shortly before shipping.
 This gives the buyer time to respond if there are any issues.

-Companies generally issue pro forma issues when there is some uncertainty between the estimate or quote and final charges.
-This might include the following situations.
+Companies generally issue pro forma invoices when there is some uncertainty between the estimate or quote and final charges.
+This might include the following situations:

 • Quantities not determined in advance